DeLaphante/PurgoMalum/README.md

 ## Overview

-This project tests the PurgoMalumAPI service, which provides profanity filtering for text via JSON, XML, and plain endpoints.
+This project tests the PurgoMalum service, which provides profanity filtering for text via JSON, XML, and plain endpoints.
 The test suite uses [Reqnroll](https://reqnroll.net/) (a fork of SpecFlow) for BDD-style feature testing, integrated with MSTest as the test runner.
 Tests are written in Gherkin syntax and cover core functionality, error handling, and optional parameters.

 ## Running the Tests